RTEMS/rtems-docs/c-user/glossary.rst

         disable level used by the task.

     MPCI
+        This term is an acronym for
-        An acronym for :term:`Multiprocessor Communications Interface Layer`.
+        :term:`Multiprocessor Communications Interface Layer`.

     multiprocessing
         The simultaneous execution of two or more processes by a multiple